 That is really unethical in my opinion.
-Because it’s so immoral, I published a warning visual book about it over a decade ago called UPGRADE.
-The events of the novel occur in a near future when people spend their whole waking hours online.
+Because it’s so immoral, I published a visual warning book about it over a decade ago called UPGRADE.
+The events of the novel occur in the near future when people spend their whole waking hours online.

 How long until a business starts promoting the cost-saving advantages of terminating your life early and letting your digital substitute to continue living?
 I worry that it is really a question of time.
 My only hope is that entrepreneurs would tell the world the truth about mind uploading — that it is not a road to immortality.

 At least, contrary to what many people believe.